-7.2 Features Affecting Movement of Objects
+7.3 Features Affecting Object Movement

-When an object is placed on a path, that object is positioned onto the path at the object's hotpoint.
+When an object is placed on a path, that object is positioned on the path at the object's hotpoint.
 The hotpoint of every object class is the point (0,0) as viewed in Class Mode.
 Placement of the hotpoint within the class is determined by how the geometry is drawn around that point.
-For example, the class can be drawn so that (0,0) is in the center, on an edge, or even be outside of the geometry.
-Unlike compactly drawn objects, long, thin objects rounding corners of paths can exhibit a fishtailing effect, especially when the hotpoint is near the very front of the object, as shown in Figure 1.
+For example, the class can be drawn so that (0,0) is in the center, on an edge, or even outside of the geometry.
+Unlike compact objects, long, thin objects rounding corners of paths can exhibit a fishtailing effect, especially when the hotpoint is near the leading edge of the object, as shown in Figure 1.